 Why is healthy digestion important?

 Because it impacts everything, really.
 Our digestive system is key for overall health and longevity.
 Being able to properly digest, assimilate, and remove what we consume is foundational.
-In order for our organs to work properly, our immune system to thrive, and our hormones to stay balanced, we need healthy digestion.
-Otherwise, we experience a host of uncomfortable symptoms: abdominal pain, bloating, indigestion, and more.
-Keep in mind that our gastrointestinal system is more than a digestive portal.
-It processes nutrients, but it’s also our communication center for mood and immune health.
-In fact, our gut has often been referred to as our “second brain.”
-Hello, gut instinct.
+For our organs to work properly, our immune system to thrive, and our hormones to stay balanced, we need healthy digestion.
+Otherwise, we experience a host of uncomfortable symptoms: abdominal pain, bloating, inr gut has often been referred to as our “second brain.”
+That’s why optimal gut health—and knowing how to improve gut health if needed—is key.

 Signs of Good Gut Health